iamovrhere/CareerStack/README.md

 ###Notes

-This project is primarily hosted on [Bitbucket](https://bitbucket.org/iamovrhere/careerstack/ "CareerStack on Bitbucket"), as are [its issues](https://bitbucket.org/iamovrhere/careerstack/issues?status=new&status=open "CareerStack issues").
-As such, absolute paths are used for links in this README.
+This project is primarily hosted on [Bitbucket](https://bitbucket.org/iamovrhere/careerstack/ "CareerStack on Bitbucket") with [its issues](https://bitbucket.org/iamovrhere/careerstack/issues?status=new&status=open "CareerStack issues") and the source mirrored on [GitHub](https://github.com/iamovrhere/CareerStack/ "CareerStack on GitHub").
+As such, absolute paths are used for images/links in this README.

 This project requires: